jessicascarborough/432-2021/classes/class08/README.md

 ## Announcements

 1. The [Project 1 Proposal](https://github.com/THOMASELOVE/432-2021/tree/master/project1) is due at 9 PM Monday 2021-03-01.
-2. Dr. Love's [Feedback on the Minute Paper after Class 07](https://github.com/THOMASELOVE/432-2021/tree/master/minutepapers) will be available by class time.
+2. Dr. Love's [Feedback on the Minute Paper after Class 07](https://github.com/THOMASELOVE/432-2021/tree/master/minutepapers) is now available.
 3. A reminder that **we will not have class** on Tuesday 2021-03-02.
 [Class 09](https://github.com/THOMASELOVE/432-2021/tree/master/classes/class09) will be held on Thursday 2021-03-04.
 4. Use the "free" time next Tuesday to be sure you're caught up on the reading.
 You should be finished with the Leek book this weekend, and up to Chapter 6 in *The Signal and the Noise*.
 5. [Lab 03](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab03) is due at 9 PM Monday 2021-03-15.